small0live/small0live/README.md

 Welcome to my GitHub profile.
 I primarily use this account for research projects and teaching materials.

 My research spans the social and computational sciences.
-I'm particularly interested in modeling human and technical aspects of collaboration in knowledge work domains that produce technological innovations.
+I'm interested in modeling human and technical aspects of collaboration in knowledge work domains that produce technological innovations.
 Currently, I work with my collaborators to understand and enhance teamwork and software in scientific computing.

 Feel free to contact me (onewton at sigsoft dot org) about potential collaborations.